Fayetteville man held without bond in murder case

-BENTONVILLE -- A local circuit judge Friday ordered a Fayetteville man accused of murder to be held without bond in the Benton County Jail.
+BENTONVILLE -- A circuit judge Friday ordered a Fayetteville man accused of murder to be held without bail in the Benton County jail.

-Judge Robin Green held a bond hearing Friday for Wilson Figueroa-Matos, who was arrested in connection with capital murder, abuse of corpse, tampering with physical evidence and terroristic threatening.
+Judge Robin Green held a hearing Friday for Wilson Figueroa-Matos, who was arrested on charges of capital murder, abuse of corpse, tampering with physical evidence and terroristic threatening.
 Prosecutors haven't filed formal charges against him.

-Figueroa-Matos, 39, is accused of killing 25-year-old Kevin Gonzalez.
-His skeletal remains were found March 27, 2020, in an area near Decatur.
-The remains were sent to the Arkansas State Crime Laboratory and identified as Gonzalez, according to court documents.
+Figueroa-Matos, 39, is accused of killing 25-year-old Kevin Gonzalez, whose skeletal remains were found March 27, 2020, near Decatur.

 Gonzalez had been reported missing to Decatur police.
 He was last seen April 12, 2019, according to court documents.